Pretty-Good-Freedom-Tech/brainstorm.world/docs/trusted-lists.md

 This NIP defines a standard for Web of Trust Service Providers to export lists of pubkeys, events, or strings ranked by trust metric.

+## Trusted Lists

 We create only one new event kind: 30385 for the Trusted List.
-The Trusted List event follows the format of a NIP-51 list, with the addition of an optional element in tags to indicate that list item's trust metric.
+The Trusted List event follows the format of a NIP-51 list, with the addition of an optional element in `p`, `e`, `a`, and `t` tags to indicate that list item's trust metric.

-We will reuse kind 10040 from the Trusted Assertions NIP to declare Trusted Lists Service Providers.

-## Trusted Lists

 ### Trust Context